ipastore/IG-Parser/USAGE.md

 5. Click **“Send file to parse.”**

 6. If the file is processed successfully, a message will appear:
-   “Successfully saved in '[File Location].'”
+   “Successfully saved in [File Location]".
+By default, the program saves processed files in a folder called “IG-Parser_Library” under the name [OriginalName_CODED.xlsx]

 #### Step 3: Use Tabular and Visual Outputs